earljonesjunior/oakst/content/projects/oakstio/index.md

 web technologies have progressed.

 The immediate benefit is that your users can load your website that much quicker.
-For me and the way I have things configured, the biggest benefit is not having to manage a seperate database and API.
+For me and the way I have things configured, the biggest benefit is not having to manage a separate database and API.

 I chose [Hugo](https://gohugo.io/) because I'm not a fan of JavaScript and I wanted to learn more about the Go programming language.
 My entire website lives in a GitHub repository.
 I also